How Do I Let Go

 Hur

 Alice Hur is a practitioner of the street dance style called waacking, an evolution of the art form “punking", which was created out of underground Los Angeles LGBTQ clubs by queer BIPOC men during the 1970's.
 For over a decade, Alice has been performing, competing, and teaching within the art form, including winning multiple Bay Area waacking titles and placing in all-styles battles in San Diego, Seattle, Chicago, and Toronto.
-As a long-time grassroots community organizer, she has taught and led workshops throughout NorCal, Honolulu, Detroit, and Nashville, and is the founder of Bay Area event series, Waack, Crackle, Lock!
-In 2022, she created San Jose Waacking – a free, accessible, safe space for movers in the community to collectively learn and grow in the style of waacking through open outdoor sessions that feature local and legendary waackers.
+As a long-time grassroots community organizer, she has taught and led workshops throughout NorCal, Honolulu, Detroit, Nashville, and Chicago, and is the founder of Bay Area event series, Waack, Crackle, Lock!
+In 2022, she created San Jose Waacking – a free, accessible, safe space for movers in the community to collectively learn and grow in the style of waacking through open outdoor sessions.
 Alice was awarded a California Arts Council Fellowship in 2023 and is currently serving as a 2024 Creative Ambassador for the City of San Jose.

 Photo by Ryan Sarakul, I Am Exclusv Media Company